Grant Request Guidelines

 STEP 2: Our committee will review all letters and invite semi-finalists to submit a full grant application.

-STEP 4: Our committee will present funding recommendations to the NYF Board of Directors for final approval.
+STEP 4: Our committee will present funding recommendations to the NYF Board of Directors for final approval in May.

-- Grant funds will be distributed shortly after.
+- Grant funds will be distributed in late May/June 2023.

 ONE YEAR POST-GRANT: